 Who is Targeted?

 It’s not surprising that governments and large corporations are often the targets of these types of attacks.
 What is surprising is the scope of the breadth of these attacks.
 The attacks occur all over the world, across nearly every industry and at every level of the supply chain.
-Threat actors are not only looking for financial gain, they are also looking to influence and possibly sabotage their targets.
+Threat actors are not only looking for financial gain, but they are also looking to influence and possibly sabotage their targets.

 Keeping this in mind: is it likely the average individual computer and internet user will be the victim of a targeted attack?
-Mostly likely not.
+Most likely not.
 However, as mentioned above, specific members of targeted organizations often are.
 Emails are sent to specifically chosen people by name; these emails have been socially engineered and crafted to get that particular person to click on the desired link, allowing the threat actor access to the system.

 What Can You Do?

 Once a target is chosen, threat actors often attack repeatedly.
 Because of this, these types of attacks are called advanced persistent threats (APTs).
 APTs, if left unchecked, can eventually lead to the threat actor gaining ever-increasing access to the targeted system.

 The good news is there are several things an organization can do to protect itself from targeted attacks.
 There are three levels of protection: fundamental, advanced and proactive.